13 - The lac Operon

 Regulatory transcription factor proteins include:

 - Repressor proteins.
 Repressor proteins decrease how often transcription is initiated (negative control).

 - Activator proteins.
 Activator proteins increase how often transcription is initiated (positive control).

-How do bacteria turn genes from an off state to an on state?
-For example, how does a bacterium produce the enzymes necessary to metabolize the sugar lactose when lactose is present in the environment?
+How do bacteria turn a regulated gene from an off state to an on state?
+For example, how does a bacterium produce the enzymes necessary to metabolize the sugar lactose when lactose becomes available in the environment?
 An effector molecule, called an inducer, causes transcription to increase (figure 13.1).
 Inducers can function in two different ways:

 - The inducer can bind to an activator.
 In this case, the activator protein cannot bind to the DNA unless the inducer is present.
 When the inducer binds to the activator protein, the activator can bind to the DNA and transcription increases.